tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 - Python is well documented and has anestablished and growing community of supporters.
 - Finally, because Python comes with "batteries included", i.e. packages that help you do whatever you want!

-**Packages**

-Libraries of code written to solve particular set of problems
+#### What's a Package?

+Packages are libraries of code written to solve a particular set of problems.
+In other words, when you're working on a problem using Python, you hardly every have to start from scratch.
+There are tons of libraries and tools that can help you be more efficient.

-In Python there are many related packages relevant to data science: pandas, Scikit-learn, NumPy, etc. Some widely-used packages include
+Here are some extremely common packages relevant to data science: pandas, Scikit-learn, NumPy, etc.

 * pandas
 	* Ever used Excel?
-How would you like working with data structured in a similar way, but without the irritation of formatting, long formula, and better graphics?
-Well, use *pandas*.
+How would you like working with data structured in a similar way, but without the irritation of formatting, long formulas, and better graphics?
+Try *pandas*!
 * SciPy/NumPy
-	* Does your application require the use of advanced mathematical functions or numerical operations with arrays, vectors, or matrices?
-Try *SciPy* (scientific python) and *NumPy* (numerical python).
+	* Does your application require the use of advanced mathematical functions or numerical operations, using arrays, vectors, or matrices?
+Try *SciPy* (scientific python) or *NumPy* (numerical python).
 * Scikit-Learn
 	* Are you interested in using python in a data science workflow and exploiting the use of machine learning in your applications?
-Look no further than *Scikit-learn*.
+Well, look no further than *Scikit-learn*.
 * matplotlib
 	* Are you tired of the boring-looking charts produced with Excel?
-Are you bored of looking for the right menu to move a label in your plot?
-Take a look at the visuals offered by *matplotlib*.
+Are you frustrated looking for the right menu to move a label in your plot?
+Take a peek at the visuals offered by *matplotlib*.
-* statsmodels: statistical tests
+* statsmodels
 	* Is your boss asking about significance testing and confidence intervals?
-Are you interested in descriptive statistics, statistical tests, plotting functions, and result statistics?
-Well *statsmodels* offers you that and more.
+Are you interested in statistical tests, plotting functions, and descriptive statistics?
+Well *statsmodels* offers you all that and more!
 * Beautiful Soup
-	* All the data you require is available freely on the web but there is no download button and *you* need to scrape the website.
-You can extract data from HTML using *Beautiful soup*.
+	* Let's face it, all the data you require is available freely on the web... but there's not always a download button.
+Luckily, you can extract data directly from HTML pages using *Beautiful soup*.

+Check: So what are some common tools used by data scientists?
+Why are these useful?

+<a name="guided2"></a>
+## Guided Practice: Exploring some Data (20 mins)

-In this guided practice we are using a sample dataset; demonstrate how to carry out descriptive analytics using the `pandas` library we introduced above.
+In this guided practice, we'll explore a sample dataset to carry out some descriptive analytics using the `pandas` library.

-> Instructor Note: You can show the following commands and concepts using a python/ipython shell.
-We encourage you to use a **Jupyter notebook** in the second part of the workshop.
+> Instructor Note: You should show the following commands and concepts using a **Jupyter notebook**.
+Open the [part 1 guided practice code and walk students through the notebook](./code/DataScience101_Part1_GuidedPractice.ipynb).

-### Instructions for students
+#### Instructions for students
 We recommend using a Jupyter notebook for this guided practice.
 This makes it easier for all as it is homogenous for various environments (mac, win, linux).

+#### Accessing Files

-Accessing Files via **DROPBOX**
+**OPTION 1** - Accessing Files with **Dropbox**
 > Instructor Note: If you use Dropbox to get the material to your students follow these steps:

-The Dropbox link provided has a Zip file with the materials for the class.
+The link provided has a Zip file with the materials for the class.

 1. Unzip the file downloaded in a known location in your file system
 2. Locate the file called [DataScience101_Part1_GuidedPractice.ipynb](./code/DataScience101_Part1_GuidedPractice.ipynb)
-3. Open Jupyter: Open a terminal
+3. To start Jupyter: Open a terminal

 	- **Mac**: Using spotlight search for "Terminal"
 	- **Windows**: Click the "Start" button and type "cmd"
 	- In the terminal type: `jupyter notebook`

 4. Navigate to the folder where you have saved the file in step 1
 5. Open the file from the Jupyter interface
-6. Voilà, you are ready to type the commands we will cover below
+6. Voilà, you are ready to go!

-Accessing Files via **GITHUB**
+**OPTION 2** - Accessing Files via **GITHUB**
 > Instructor Note: If you use GitHub to get the material to your students, follow these steps:

-To get a hold of the starter code, you'll need to download these materials.
+To get the starter code, you'll need to download these materials.

 1. First, visit this page: [https://github.com/generalassembly-studio/data-science-101-cwe-materials](https://github.com/generalassembly-studio/data-science-101-cwe-materials)
 2. Then, click on the "Clone or Download" button, and click "Download ZIP"